Akansh475/inkscape-extensions/README.md

 implement some commands that you can use from within Inkscape.
 Most of these commands are in the Extensions menu.

+It also contains the Python package `inkex` which powers the Inkscape extensions.
+The package has a [separate readme here](package-readme.md).

+This readme concerns the development of the core extensions and `inkex` itself.

 ## Installation

 These scripts should be installed with an Inkscape package already (if you have installed Inkscape).
-For packagers or people testing newer releases, you can install the files into `/usr/share/inkscape/extensions` or `~/.config/inkscape/extensions`.
+For packagers or people testing newer releases, you can install the files into `/usr/share/inkscape/extensions` or `~/.config/inkscape/extensions` .

 ## Testing

-These extensions are designed to have good test coverage for Python 3.6 and above.
+These extensions are designed to have good test coverage for Python 3.7 and above.

 You must install the program `pytest` in order to run these tests.
 You may run all tests by omitting any other parameters or select tests by adding the test